Piedmont Coastal Repeater Network (PCRN) FAQ

 Q: Can I volunteer to help with some aspect of operating the PCRN?

 A: We appreciate hearing from our members who believe they have something to offer PCRN.
-There are only a few "jobs" that need to be done - but we often have special needs, also.
+There are only a few “jobs” that need to be done - but we sometimes do have special needs.
 Drop us a note at the above P.O.
-Box if you are interested in some sort of help.
+Box, via the internet or email if you are interested in offering some sort of help.

 Q: How big is the network?

 A: It changes as new repeaters come on line and, occasionally, one will leave the network.
-Basically, it covers most of North Carolina, a large part of Virginia and some of West Virginia and some of South Carolina .
+Basically, it covers most of North Carolina, upper South Carolina, a large part of Virginia and some of West Virginia.
 The expandable nature of the linking system we use allows it to be much larger if we have repeater owners in other areas who are interested in being a part of this network.

-A: You certainly can, subject to the two locations having PCRN machines available.
+A: You certainly can, subject to the two locations having PCRN repeaters available.

-Q: Can I use the autopatch on a distant machine in order to make a call to someone who is not a ham?
+Q: Can I use the auto patch on a distant repeater in order to make a phone call to someone?

-A: No. PCRN requires that any linking repeater automatically disable their autopatches while the link is up.
-This is to prevent any of us from attempting to avoid making toll calls and, thereby, saving money (illegally).
+A: No. PCRN requires that any linking repeater automatically disable its auto patch while the link is up.
+This is to prevent anyone from attempting to avoid making toll calls and, thereby, saving money (illegally).

 Q: How can all the members use this network so much without causing interference with each other?

-A: First of all - we ask our members to minimize the duration of each linking.
-We must remember that each time we link two repeaters, we are tying up both 2-meter machines and the backbone network as well.
+A: First of all - we ask our members to minimize the duration of each linking contact to no more than 10 minutes.
+We must remember that each time we link two repeaters; we are tying up both 2-meter repeaters and the backbone network as well.
 We do encourage members to use the linking system from time-to-time to ensure that they remember how to use it.
+Linking repeaters for training exercises or Skywarn presentations that may be of interest to PCRN members throughout the PCRN network’s coverage area is allowed only with prior approval of the PCRN control operators.
+If there is an emergency that requires use of the linking system, obviously, the network is available for all the time it takes to assist in needed communications to support helping with the emergency.

-A: It depends on what you mean by that.
-Yes, technically, all the repeaters in the network can be tied together at one time forming what amounts to one gigantic repeater!
+A: Yes, technically, all the repeaters in the network can be tied together at one time forming what amounts to one gigantic repeater!
 This is, obviously, ill-advised except for special occasions and wide-spread emergencies or disasters.
 If you mean can there be two sets of two repeaters links in two separate sessions simultaneously, the answer is no. There is but one backbone.
-The backbone consists of several frequencies (some 220 MHz and some 440 MHz) that tie various regions or "linking hubs" together.
+The backbone consists of several frequencies (some 220 MHZ and some 440 MHZ) that tie various regions or “linking hubs” together.

 Q: How many different repeaters are there in the network?

-A: As mentioned earlier, this depends on when you ask.
-The current list of machines is available for viewing on the previous web page.
-The actual linking information is not included, however.
+A: The current list of repeaters is available for viewing on the web page: www.pcrn.net